If your dog is constantly licking their paws, it can be both concerning and frustrating to watch.

 Use an Elizabethan collar (cone) only if necessary to stop licking while healing.

-Seek veterinary care if your dog’s paw licking is frequent, intense, or lasts more than a few days.
+You should be concerned if paw licking is frequent, intense, or persistent, or lasts more than a few days.

 If you see signs of infection—like swelling, redness, pus, odor, or limping—your dog likely needs medical treatment.